hzFishy/UnrealNotes/content/Unreal Engine/Asset management/Asset Manager & Data Assets.md

 >
 > In other words: *"LoadSync halts all requests in the queue.
 They can't resume async so SM handles this by sync loading them"*

+# Asset Manager
+*Thanks to Ramius*
+`LoadPrimaryAssets` returns the stream handle for that polling but also results in the AM having a strong ref to everything loaded by that request.
+`PreloadPrimaryAssets` returns the stream handle, but doesn’t do the AM stronger so you have to keep things loaded by keeping the handle or hard references alive.
+If someone else has a stream handle for the same files, their handle will keep the files loaded even if you release yours.

 # Primary Data Asset

 Example on why and how to use: [https://www.tomlooman.com/unreal-engine-asset-manager-async-loading/](https://www.tomlooman.com/unreal-engine-asset-manager-async-loading/)

+## Incorrect Primary Asset Type?
+If you create the PDA instances in the project, then implement `GetPrimaryAssetId`, you need to resave the PDAs.

 ## Filtering PDAs using tags
 *Thanks to Snaps*